What are the risks and how can you prevent them?

 Thieves often monitor areas over time to identify target properties.
 Empty properties can become prime targets for trespassers and vandals looking to cause damage and destruction.
 Consider installing CCTV as a deterrent, in particular motion activated CCTV which could notify you of potential intruders.

-Unoccupied properties are often a target for trespassers seeking shelter.
-While squatting in a residential premises is now a criminal offence, this may not deter a squatter.
+Unoccupied properties are often a target for trespassers seeking shelter. , this may not deter a squatter.
 Regular visits to your property can deter unlawful tenants by demonstrating that someone is actively managing the property.

 Slow ingress of water